ulflor/wavepacket/README.rst

 solve Schrödinger and Liouville-von-Neumann equations for distinguishable particles.

+The full documentation can be found under https://wavepacket.readthedocs.io.

 There are many different quantum systems and consequently approaches to solve them.
 Here we focus on a particular niche: